Quality and Recognition

 External Institutional Evaluation by experts of Centre for Quality Assessment in Higher Education (SKVC)

-The conclusions and recommendations of the international experts were discussed at meetings of VMU Rectorate, Senate and Council, as well as in the meetings of the University’s units.
-Both the SKVC and EUA experts’ proposals included similar improvement guidelines, which were used as a basis for the development of VMU’s improvement plan.
-In order to effectively implement the recommendations, the planned improvement measures were integrated into the activities of academic and non-academic units.
-The implementation of the plan was monitored on an annual basis through a review of the actions carried out in the relevant units of VMU and summarised in the annual activity reports.
+The conclusions and recommendations by the international experts were discussed during the meetings of VMU Rector’s Council, Senate, Council, and the university’s sub-divisions.
+Based on the experts’ recommendations, a plan is being developed for the improvement of VMU activities.
+In order to effectively implement the assessors’ recommendations, the improvement measures included in the plan are integrated into the activities of the academic and non-academic sub-divisions.
+The monitoring of the implementation of this plan is conducted annually, reviewing the actions performed in the respective VMU sub-divisions and summarizing them in the annual activity reports.

 Study Quality Assurance